-- Total GAA protein and miglustat was measured via signature peptides unique to human GAA using a validated liquid chromatography with tandem mass spectrometry (LC-MS/MS) assay. - Blood sampling for plasma total GAA protein and plasma miglustat were taken at day 1 and week 52, just prior to start of cipaglucosidase alfa infusion (time 0), and at 1, 4, 6, 12, and 24 hours after the start of infusion. - A population PK model was prepared from pooled data in ERT-experienced and ERT-naïve adults with LOPD enrolled in the PROPEL (ATB200-03; NCT03729362) and ATB200-02 (NCT02675465) clinical trials. - Separate population PK analyses (cipaglucosidase alfa/miglustat and alglucosidase alfa/placebo) were performed on the PROPEL study to assess differences between treatments. - Additional methodology is available in the Supplement, which is accessible via QR code.
+- Total GAA protein and miglustat was measured via signature peptides unique to human GAA using a validated liquid chromatography with tandem mass spectrometry (LC-MS/MS) assay. - Blood sampling for plasma total GAA protein and plasma miglustat were taken at day 1 and week 52, just prior to start of cipaglucosidase alfa infusion (time 0), and at 1, 4, 6, 12, and 24 hours after the start of infusion. - A population PK model was prepared from pooled data in ERT-experienced and ERT-naïve adults with LOPD enrolled in the PROPEL (ATB200-03; NCT03729362) and ATB200-02 (NCT02675465) clinical trials.
+Separate population PK apply set (singly set ideas alfa/migly stat and algly set ideas alfa/placebo) were performed on the - Separate population PK analyses (cipaglucosidase alfa/miglustat and alglucosidase alfa/placebo) were performed on the PROPEL study to assess differences between treatments.
+Additional methodology is available in the Supplement, which is accessible via OB code - Additional methodology is available in the Supplement, which is accessible via QR code.